craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/The Deserts of Tetrimoc/The Deserts of Tetrimoc.md

 - AH4.
 Worm-rock Castle (visible)
 	- A massive mound of sand and stone towers above all who view it.
 	- This massive rock pike has been internally gobbled by purple wurm.
 - AM9.
-Temple of the Golemancer
+Temple of the Golomancer
 	> This hex is staged for an encounter with 5 incredibly dangerous monsters.
 	> They are here because they are forming their lair here.
 	> There is something interesting about this particular group.
 They are incredibly well equipped, informed, or prepared.